sasjs/server.sasjs.io/docs/storedprograms.md

 Any `console.log()` statements written by your JavaScript will be returned in the response "log" (identically to SAS).

+If your Job / Service / Test depends on any third party libraries / packages, then you need to bundle that service before deploying it to sasjs server.
+You can choose any bundler for this process.
+One possible option could be `webpack`.
+If you choose webpack then you can use it like this:

+`npx webpack --mode none --target node --entry <path-of-file-to-bundle/build> --output-path <path-of-output-folder> --output-filename <name-of-output-file>`

+For instance if you have a mock service at path `sasjs/services/common/appinit.js` and you want to build and make it ready for deployment, you can run the following in the terminal:

+`npx webpack --mode none --target node --entry ./sasjs/services/common/appinit.js --output-path sasjsbuild/services/common --output-filename appinit.js`

+Repeat this for any other JS Stored Programs as needed.

+Finally, run `sasjs build` to create the deployment pack, and `sasjs deploy` to deploy.

 ### Input Variables

 Any URL parameters (eg `&name1=value1&something=else`) are attached as JS variables eg as follows: